dnsimple/dnsimple-support/content/articles/web-hosting.md

 ## Identifying your web host

-You can determine your web host using a tool like [Hosting Checker](https://hostingchecker.com).
+You can determine your web host by using a tool like [Hosting Checker](https://hostingchecker.com).